Wednesday, October 25, 2023

 Even after Nicaea it took awhile for most of the actual armies of the Roman Empire to become mostly Christians, discussions of Julian The Apostate's reign frequently talk about how most of the army were still Pagans.
 The Edict of Thessalonica and Augustine's Just War Principal were the key turning points here.

 The Greek word for Stone in the White Stone reference isn't Petros or Petras, it is Psephos a word that in the Greek mind was associated with Voting and Democracy.
-The only other time the New Testament uses it is Acts 26:10 where the KJV translates it "voice" the context is clearly Paul saying how he voted.
+The only other time the New Testament uses it is Acts 26:10 where the KJV translates it "voice" the context is Paul saying how he voted.
 Usually Psephos were used for Secret Ballots and so that's what the Name no one knows but the person who has it is probably alluding to.

 On my other Blog I've already talked about why The Bible is actually Anti-Monarchy.
 Eric Nelson's The Hebrew Republic contains a good discussion of the history of Judeo-Christian debates about Deuteronomy 17, and he revisits the subject in Royalist Revolution in the chapter on Thomas Paine's Common Sense (despite the title he does acknowledge Paine was authentically anti-Royalist).